 How to apply for enrolment in the CAF and admission to RMC

 All students interested in pursuing full-time undergraduate degree programmes offered at RMC must apply online through the Canadian Armed Forces’ website www.forces.ca, by selecting ‘Apply Now.’
 Applicants are encouraged to start their application in September of their final year of high school.
 The deadline for applications is January 31st of the year of enrolment.
+Depending on availability and screening requirements, applications submitted after this date may still be considered.

 Information concerning the application process can be obtained from any Canadian Forces Recruiting Center (CFRC) at 1-800-856-8488 or at www.forces.ca by selecting the ‘Find a Recruiter’ tab.